unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments.md

 ## Step 2: Search for Available Domain Names (Optional)

-Unstoppable Domains provides a [Domain Name Availability](https://docs.unstoppabledomains.com/openapi/reference/#tag/domains/paths/~1domains~1%7BdomainName%7D/get) endpoint to check if a domain name is available for purchase.
+Unstoppable Domains provides the [Domain Name Availability](domain-name-availability.md) and [Get Domains Suggestions](get-domains-suggestions.md) endpoints to check for domain names available for purchase.

 ## Step 3: Redirect Users to the Unstoppable Domains Website

 The Unstoppable Domains website accepts the `ref` and `searchTerm` fields as query parameters for processing Redirect URL payments.
-After preparing your parameter values, construct the payment URL and redirect the user to it:
+After preparing your parameter values, construct the payment URL and redirect the user to it in their browser:

 | Name | Type | Mandatory | Description |
 | - | - | - | - |